Art Materials Guide for Beginners - Creative Art Studio

 🎨 Acrylic Paints

 It's good to have a limited set of paints to avoid confusion and encourage better colour mixing.
-Working with fewer colours helps you understand colour relationships, maintain harmony, and build confidence while mixing your own shades.
+Working with fewer colours helps you understand colour mixing.
+Look for paints with a creamy, semi-thick consistency, good opacity, and smooth application.
+A few good and available brands are Liquitex Basics, Pébéo Studio Acrylics, and Winsor & Newton Galeria.

 Recommended Starter Set: